infracloudio/infracloudio.github.io/photon.md

 ---
 title: Photon Platform Integration
 ---
 The docker volume plugin also supports Photon platform.
-The plugin supports all volume provisioning and managenment operations, defined by the Docker Volume plugin interface, on both platforms (vSphere and Photon).
-The volumes created in photon platform are done via the open Photon platform API using the Photon controller.
+The plugin supports all volume provisioning and managenment operations, defined by the Docker Volume plugin interface, on both platforms (vSphere and Photon).Creation of volumes in photon platform is done via the open Photon platform API using the Photon controller.

 ## Configuration: Photon Driver

 The configurations used by a driver while performing operations are read from a JSON file and the default location where it looks for it /etc/docker-volume-vsphere.conf.
 You can also override it to use  a different configuration file by providing --config option and the full path to the file.
 Finally the parameters passed on the CLI override the one from the configuration file.

-The docker photon volume driver creates and manages the volumes on a photon platform.
-Photon platform API is used to create and manage volumes.
 You need following configurations for photon driver in the configuration file.

 ```
 {
-    "Driver": "<driver name - vsphere/vmdk/photon>"
+    "Driver": "vmdk"
     "MaxLogAgeDays": 28,
     "MaxLogSizeMb": 100,
-    "LogPath": "/var/log/docker-volume-vsphere.log",
+    "LogPath": "/var/log",
     "LogLevel": "info",
     "Target" : "http://<photon_controller_ip>:<target port>",
     "Project" : "<21-digit photon project ID>",